 Our courses are completed externally by working through your course material at home.
 This is particularly useful if you have other obligations in your life that occupy your time.

 Irrespective of your reasons to contact us, it’s your natural desire and ability to help others that we seek to evolve and formalise through our tertiary education.
-AIPC’s Bachelor of Counselling provides a flexible and affordable alternative to traditional tertiary education offered by Universities.
+AIPC’s Bachelor of Counselling provides a flexible and affordable alternative to traditional tertiary education.

 So, no matter where you live or how busy you are, we make it possible for you to achieve your tertiary counselling qualification.